 Table 2 presents the independent samples t-test analysis of sex differences in selected cranial morphometric parameters.
 The findings revealed varying degrees of sexual dimorphism among the measured variables.

 Mastoid length showed a mean difference of 0.34 mm between male and female subjects, with a t-value of 1.71 and a p-value of 0.088.
-Since this p-value exceeds the level of statistical significance (p < 0.05), the observed difference was not statistically significant, suggesting that mastoid length alone may have limited discriminatory value for sex classification within the studied population.
+Since this p-value exceeds the level of statistical significance (p < 0.05), the observed difference was not statistically significant, suggesting that mastoid length alone may have limited discriminatory value for sex classification within the studied population. (numbers should be mentioned one time in the tables or in the text)

 Foramen magnum length demonstrated a statistically significant difference between sexes, with males exhibiting a greater mean value than females.
-The mean difference of 0.97 mm, associated with a t-value of 5.92 and a p-value of 0.001, indicates clear sexual dimorphism in the anteroposterior dimension of the foramen magnum.
+The mean difference of 0.97 mm, associated with a t-value of 5.92 and a p-value of 0.001, indicates clear sexual dimorphism in the anteroposterior dimension of the foramen magnum. (numbers should be mentioned one time in the tables or in the text)

 Foramen magnum breadth exhibited the highest mean difference between male and female subjects (1.91 mm), with a corresponding t-value of 12.19 and a highly significant p-value of 0.001.
-This finding indicates that foramen magnum breadth displayed the strongest sexual dimorphism among all variables assessed.
+This finding indicates that foramen magnum breadth displayed the strongest sexual dimorphism among all variables assessed. (numbers should be mentioned one time in the tables or in the text)

 Table 3: Discriminant Function Group Centroids and Sectioning Points for Mastoid Length and Foramen Magnum Dimensions